-- Phase I mapped the relative wildness for all of Scotland, using four physical attributes: perceived naturalness, rugged or challenging terrain, remoteness from public roads, and visible lack of built development and other modern artefacts.
+- Phase I applied GIS analysis to map the relative wildness of all of Scotland, using four physical attributes: perceived naturalness, rugged or challenging terrain, remoteness from public mechanised access, and visible lack of built development and other modern artefacts.

 - Phase II analysed the data to identify the largest and most wild areas (producing a long list of possible areas of wild land).

 - Phase III used informed judgement to select wild land, and define their extent.

 Wildness is a quality experienced by people when visiting places of a certain character.
 Measuring wildness is inherently difficult, as people respond differently according to their personal experience and their expectations of a place.
 However, we consider wildness depends on four physical attributes being present, which can be measured and mapped (standard and colour defective vision versions of the maps can be downloaded below).

 - The ruggedness of the terrain which is therefore challenging to cross (April 2014) - map 3.1 Mb (Colour defective vision version of map 3.1 Mb )

 - The visible lack of buildings, roads, pylons and other modern artefacts (April 2014) - map 3.5 Mb (Colour defective vision version of map 3.6 Mb )

-Phase II and III - How have we identified Core areas of wild land
+Phase II and III - How have we identified wild land areas

 Phase II analysed the scores of relative wildness identified in Phase I, to determine distinct classes of wildness using a statistical technique called 'natural breaks'.
 The largest areas with the classes of the highest scores were identified.